-How are SEND needs identified at Respect Collaboration of Schools?
+How are SEND needs identified at Respect?

 The SEND code of Practice: 0-25 2014 states

 'a CYP has SEN where there learning difficulty or disability calls for special educational provision, that is provision different from or additional to that normally available to pupils of the same age.'